-- on any national securities exchange or quotation service on which the securities may be listed or quoted at the time of sale; - · in the over-the-counter market in accordance with the rules of NASDAQ; - · in transactions otherwise than on these exchanges or systems or in the over-the-counter market; - through the writing or settlement of options, whether such options are listed on an options exchange or otherwise; - · ordinary brokerage transactions and transactions in which the broker-dealer solicits purchasers; - block trades in which the broker-dealer will attempt to sell the shares as agent but may position and resell a portion of the block as principal to facilitate the transaction; - · purchases by a broker-dealer as principal and resale by the broker-dealer for its account; - · an exchange distribution in accordance with the rules of the applicable exchange; - · privately negotiated transactions; - broker-dealers may agree with the selling stockholder to sell a specified number of such shares at a stipulated price per share; - · a combination of any such methods of sale; and - · any other method permitted pursuant to applicable law.
+- · ordinary brokerage transactions and transactions in which the broker-dealer solicits purchasers; - · block trades in which the broker-dealer will attempt to sell the shares as agent but may position and resell a portion of the block as principal to facilitate the transaction; - · purchases by a broker-dealer as principal and resale by the broker-dealer for its account; - · an exchange distribution in accordance with the rules of the applicable exchange; - · privately negotiated transactions; - · settlement of short sales entered into after the effective date of the registration statement of which this prospectus is a part; - · broker-dealers may agree with the selling stockholders to sell a specified number of such shares at a stipulated price per share; - through the writing or settlement of options or other hedging transactions, whether through an options exchange or otherwise; - · a combination of any such methods of sale; or - · any other method permitted pursuant to applicable law.

-The selling stockholder may also sell shares of common stock covered by this prospectus pursuant to Rule 144 promulgated under the Securities Act, if available, rather than under this prospectus.
-In addition, the selling stockholder may transfer the shares of common stock by other means not described in this prospectus.
+The selling stockholders may also sell shares under Rule 144 under the Securities Act, if available, rather than under this prospectus.